 Valine is the smallest BCAA brother, not the best at protein synthesis; however, it does help with “smooth nervous system and cognitive functioning”.

-Also, valine aids in the recovery of sore muscles and can act as an appetite suppressant.
+Also, valine aids in muscle recovery and can act as an appetite suppressant.
 So while it doesn’t go as hard in the gym as leucine and isoleucine, valine is incredibly important for the back-end anabolic process.

-- Enhance muscle protein synthesis by breaking down compounds fast and building up the optimal amount of muscle.
+- Enhance muscle protein synthesis by breaking down compounds fast and building up the optimal amount of muscle, and enhancing muscle growth.

 - Maintain lean muscle mass while you’re off from training.
 Taking BCAA supplements have been found to slow down atrophy in muscles if you take time away from the gym.

-- Enhance strength training by improving neuromuscular adaptations (your body quickly adapts to the stress you put it under).
+- Enhance strength training by improving neuromuscular adaptations (your body quickly adapts to the stress you put it under, again aiding muscle growth).

-- Aid in recovery, lessening muscle soreness and allowing you to hit another workout sooner than without BCAAs.
+- Help muscle recovery, lessening muscle soreness, and allowing you to hit another workout sooner than without BCAAs.
+Perfect for avoiding DOMs and helping avoid muscle fatigue.

 - Help with fat mobilization and staying lean.